-Whether businesses require direct access to runways or just need to be in close proximity of major OEMs, the Greater Wichita region offers over 1,000 acres primed for development across three locations.
+Whether you need direct runway access or to be in close proximity to major OEMs, the Greater Wichita region offers over 750+ on airport acres primed for development across three key locations.

-- Colonel James Jabara Airport is home to the Embraer business jet service center, with a full-service fixed-base operator and Cessna service center.
+Colonel James Jabara Airport offers over 350 acres of development-ready space and is home to the Embraer Business Jet Service Center, with a full-service fixed-base operator and Cessna service center.

 The talent is here.
 The sites are ready.
 Are you?

 Contact Andrew Nave to discover how your company can soar in the Air Capital.